strongbox/strongbox-docs/docs/developer-guide/layout-providers/how-to-implement-your-own-repository-format.md

 ![Strongbox Repository, Layout and Storage Provider Classes][classes]

-You will need to implement following entities:
+You will need to implement the following entities:

 - `ConcreteLayoutFileSystemProvider`
 - `ConcreteLayoutFileSystem`